Special Academic Opportunities

 These include: Alpha Kappa Delta, the international sociology honor society; Beta Beta Beta, an honorary society for the biological sciences; Chi Omega Lambda, the Ursinus chapter of Chi Omega Lambda, the American Society for Biochemistry and Molecular Biology honor society; Kappa Mu Epsilon, the national mathematics honor society; Modern Languages Honor Society, the Ursinus College modern languages honor society; Nu Rho Psi, the national honor society in neuroscience; Omicron Delta Epsilon, the international honor society in economics; Phi Alpha Theta, the international history honor society; Phi Epsilon Kappa, the national honor society in health and exercise physiology; Pi Sigma Alpha, the national social science honor society; Psi Chi, the national honor society in psychology; Sigma Iota Epsilon, the national honorary and professional management fraternity; Sigma Pi Sigma, the national physics honor society; Sigma Tau Delta, the national English honor society; Theta Chi, the Ursinus chapter of Lambda Pi Eta, the national communications honor society; and Upsilon Pi Epsilon, the international honor society for the computing and information disciplines.
 Details

-Arrangements have been made with the engineering schools of Columbia University and Case Western Reserve University to which a student may apply for transfer after completing three years of prescribed work toward a B.A. at Ursinus College.
+Arrangements have been made with the engineering schools of Columbia University and Case Western Reserve University to which a student may apply for transfer after completing three years of prescribed work toward a B.A. or B.S. at Ursinus College.
 Ursinus will grant the B.A. or B.S. after the student has satisfied the requirements for that degree, usually on satisfactory completion of the fourth year.
-The engineering school will grant the engineering degree on satisfactory completion of the fifth year.
+The engineering school will grant the engineering degree, and Ursinus will grant the B.A. or B.S. on satisfactory completion of the fifth year.
+The student may participate in the Ursinus Commencement ceremony in the fourth year, provided requirements for that degree are complete.
 Transfer to other engineering schools (without formal affiliation) is also possible.
 Details

 Pre-Health Advising Program